-- a) Give the child/ren time to calm down before speaking to them. - b) Listen to each child explaining what has happened. - c) Ask anyone who has been at fault what should have happened and what they would do differently next time - d) If developmentally appropriate, we should support the child to apologise.
+- b) Listen to each child explaining what has happened. - c) Ask anyone who has been at fault what should have happened and what they would do differently next - d) If developmentally appropriate, we should support the child to apologise.
 If this is not appropriate, adults will need to apologise on their behalf, modelling good practice.